mvds314/ipdab/README.md

   - [ ] It seems that dapuit is timing out
   - [ ] Try to start it with fewer windows
 - [ ] Create a pypi package
-  - [ ] Update the documentation
   - [ ] Cleanup the repo
-  - [ ] Write pipelines for publishing and such
 - [ ] Create a Neovim plugin
 - [ ] Write a blog post about debugging

-# Later

 - [ ] Fix compatiblity with ipython 9.1.0 and higher, entering the debugger seems to break
 - [ ] Check how ipdab works with module reloads
 - [ ] Consider post mortem support

-# Nice

-- [ ] Fix `RuntimeError: cannot schedule new futures after shutdown` when exiting ipdb with next (common issue)